This article may contain compensated links. See our full disclosure here

 “If adventures will not befall a young lady in her own village, she must seek them abroad.” – Jane Austen

-So wrote our heroine Jane Austen in one of my favourite novels, Northanger Abbey.
+So wrote our heroine Jane Austen in one of my favorite novels, Northanger Abbey.
 It is a rare woman in western society who has not encountered Austen during her education or explored her writing further.

 A recent visit from one of my dearest friends and fellow fan of the author prompted a pilgrimage of sorts to some of the places important in Jane’s life story.

 This is an overview of our self drive Jane Austen tour from London exploring Jane’s life in Hampshire including information for fans who would like to do their own Jane Austen road trip.

 If you would like to do a similar tour with a guide click here

 Jane Austen 1775 – 1817

 Described as England’s best-loved novelist, Jane Austen penned some of literature’s most famous novels and is known for her sharp observations of nineteenth century English society.

 Somehow her insight seems relevant today and I like many others have read and reread her stories several times.

 During her lifetime Jane published four novels – Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814) and Emma (1815) to popular and critical acclaim.

 Another two books – Northanger Abbey and Persuasion were published posthumously in 1918.